MEPAP Part 2 - Activity Management Class

-This course is designed for individuals working in an activity program and who are seeking certification or training as an Activity Assistant or Activity Director.
-The program is divided into four units.
-The first unit of this course covers foundations of professionalism, ethics and leadership.
+This class is designed for individuals working in an activity program and who are seeking certification or training as an Activity Assistant or Activity Director.
+The class is divided into four units.
+The first unit covers foundations of professionalism, ethics and leadership.
 The second unit covers administrative management and leadership skills.
 The third unit focuses on effective communication including listening skills, verbal/nonverbal communication, and oral and written communication.
 The final unit covers establishing and running an effective volunteer program.
 The course is approved by the National Certification Council for Activity Professionals (NCCAP #25125-16-M2-NT) and meets the education requirements of the modular education program, part two.

 Activity management is the process of directing and leading people and other resources to help deliver quality leisure and therapeutic activity services to the senior population.
 An activity manager must have a good understanding of the day to day challenges that is involved in running an activity program.
 Having a solid background in the technical knowledge involved with managing a department and supervising people is critical.
 Activity professionals learn these skills through training, education and work experience.
 This Activity Management Program will teach Activity Directors the management skills needed to effectively run a department.
 Students enrolled in this program should have basic knowledge in the following areas; regulatory compliance, programming and calendar development, standards of practice, aging issues, care planning, documentation, and various intervention techniques.

 Upon successful completion of the Activity Management Class, the participant will be awarded a 4 credit award of completion certificate.
 Completion of the Basic Activity Class (MEPAP part 1) prior to enrolling in the management program is recommended but not required.
 However, the Basic Activity Class (MEPAP part 1) is a pre-requisite and required for those professionals with less than two years activity experience.